jellsprout/pokered-deathmode/FEATURES.md

 These are options that are only configurable immediately after you hit New Game.
 They are generally settings that impact the playthrough in a way that should be the same between all racers (in a speedrun race).

 **Preset** is a special selection which allows you to set a preconfigured set of option values based on what kind of run you want to do.
+ * Death Mode is a mode inspired by the Death Mode mod for Fire Emblem: Sacred Stones.
+It sets the following:
+   * No experience
+   * No prize money
+   * Spinner Hell
-**Player Name** and **Rival Name** are moved here to let players enter whatever names they want without losing time (assuming a standard speedrun start time of selecting "Yes" on the permanent options confirmation screen)
+   * Every turn your Pokemon has a 10% chance to faint of random heart failure **Player Name** and **Rival Name** are moved here to let players enter whatever names they want without losing time (assuming a standard speedrun start time of selecting "Yes" on the permanent options confirmation screen)

 * Start In: